Roger Altounyan: War service

 Altounyan joined the Royal Air Force in 1941 and became a flying instructor.
 He was regarded as an "exceptional" instructor of bomber pilots and in 1943 he was appointed to the staff of a school for flying instructors.
 He was awarded the Air Force Cross for developing new techniques in night flying.
 His flying experience is said to be the inspiration for the "spinhaler", a propeller-driven device to deliver sodium cromoglycate deep into the lungs.

 Swallows and Amazons

-During his childhood, the Altounyans visited their British grandparents (his grandfather was W. G. Collingwood) in the Lake District where they met the writer Arthur Ransome.
+During his childhood, the Altounyans visited their British grandparents (Altounyan's grandfather was W. G. Collingwood) in the Lake District where they met the writer Arthur Ransome.
 Ransome named some of the primary characters in his famous book, Swallows and Amazons, after Altounyan and three of his four sisters; Roger became Roger Walker the ship's boy.
 Ransome later stayed with the family in Aleppo, bringing them a small dinghy to sail, and writing most of Peter Duck there.